Prerelease:Super Mario 64 (Nintendo 64)

 - While running, instead of slanting forwards towards the direction he is going, Mario runs completely straight.

 - Power Stars are two-dimensional animated sprites in this build, with a design similar to how they looked in Super Mario RPG.
-Both that game and Super Mario 64 were also developed in parallel, so they might have shared the same base model.
-The stars also are similar to the smaller 2D silver and red stars that float around Mario's head in the final title screen, and were also used in the design of the big sliding doors in the final as well.
+Both that game and Super Mario 64 were developed in parallel, so they might have shared the same base model.
+The Stars here are also similar to the smaller 2D silver and red stars that float around Mario's head in the final title screen, and were also used in the design of the big sliding doors in the final as well.

 The coins also differ from the final.
-Instead of a star insignia, they have a rectangular indentation.
-This design pays tribute to the design in past Mario titles, such as the original Super Mario Bros. and Super Mario World, as well as their design in most modern Mario games.
+Instead of a star insignia, they have a rectangular indentation consistent with past Mario titles (such as Super Mario Bros. and Super Mario World), as well as their design in most modern Mario games.

 - Mario's voice clips are the most striking difference, featuring samples from Warner Brothers' SFX library.
-Those were most likely placeholder until Charles Martinet performed Mario's lines.
+Those were most likely placeholders until Charles Martinet performed Mario's lines.